 I wonder how we can help those people we see in the news who are leaving their homes for different country?
 Those people who have left their homeland behind to find a safe space for their families to stay.
 What can we do?

-There are lots of things we can do, here are just a few that any family, school, or group could do to help.
+There are lots of things we can do to help, here are just a few that any family, school, or group could do.

 1. Donate money to a charity which is helping to support refugees & Syrian families.
 Here are a few international ones, but check your local media for any smaller local charities which maybe offering help.